 A charitable trust (whether incorporated or not) may (and most often does) choose to officially register as a charity.
 The main regulator of charitable trusts is Charities Services, which registers charities for certain taxation benefits if they meet legal criteria under the Charities Act 2005).
-The other, less active, regulator is the Registrar of Incorporated Societies (which facilitates the incorporation of trust boards as mentioned above.
-So if the trust is not incorporated this regulator won't be relevant).
+The Registrar of Charitable Trusts, which is part of the New Zealand Companies Office, facilitates the incorporation of trust boards.